 - 1. Click on the "Content/Layout" link near the top left corner of the AU Access screen. - 2.
 Select the tab to which you want to add a channel. - 3.
-Click the "Add New Channel" button in the column and location where you want to add the channel. - 4.
-Select a channel category, or highlight "Select All" and click "Go" to see all the available channels. - 5.
+Click the "Add New Channel" button in the column and location where you want to add the channel. - Select a channel category, or highlight "Select All" and click "Go" to see all the available channels. - 5.
 Select a channel from the list that appears. - 6.
-Click the "Add Channel" button. - Click the "Back to Home Tab" link to exit the Manage Content/Layout page and return to you AU Access home page.
+Click the "Add Channel" button. - 7.
+Click the "Back to Home Tab" link to return to your AU Access home page.
 Click on the tab to see your changes.